 How you treat your candidates during the course of the recruitment process is what is envisaged as a candidate experience.
-Just like how customer testimonials affect the buyers’ decisions, your job seekers judge your organization based on the interviewee’s reviews on social media and employee review platform like glassdoor.com.
+Just like how customer testimonials affect the buyers’ decisions, your job seekers judge your organization based on the interviewee’s reviews on social media and employee review platforms like glassdoor.com.

 A good candidate experience creates a positive image of the company.
 At the same time, a bad candidate experience can damage the reputation of your brand and your candidates may lose respect for you.
-The Job Application Process, the taken to respond and how you treat them during interviews greatly impact candidate experience.
+The Job Application Process, the taken to respond, and how you treat them during interviews greatly impact candidate experience.

 Design Solution #1- Crisp application Process

 A lengthy application process demanding minuscule information can demotivate your potential hires.
 Shorten the application process by presenting possible options like “Apply using Linkedin Profile”.
 Adopt a ‘mobile-friendly job application process.
 Acknowledge the candidates’ applications by sending out a confirmation email.

 Design Solution #2- Timely response on the status